-It’s a quiet suburb that is the perfect spot when wondering where to stay in Manchester with kids.

-  With the calm and tranquil atmosphere, you have no worries about keeping a leash on your kids, while

-  we must note that we do neither condone nor encourage putting leashes on children.
+It was once a quiet suburb that is now home to students and young professionals as well as families so its the peered place to stay in Manchester with kids.
+With the calm and tranquil atmosphere, you have no worries about keeping a leash on your kids, while we must note that we do neither condone nor encourage putting leashes on children.

 Best Airbnb in Didsbury: Homely family apartment

 This Airbnb is truly a home away from home.
 With lots of space for a large group, it’s perfect for big families.
 Super comfortable and with great amenities, you and your folks will feel welcome at an instant.
 The neighbourhood is family-friendly, public transport is only moments away, and you’ll have great dining options and cute cafes right at your doorstep.

 Best Hotel in Didsbury: Eleven Didsbury Park